hanabi/hanabi.github.io/misc/group-goals.md

 After the game, we come together in a voice chat to review the game, turn by turn.
 This allows us to analyze the game and get better in a communal way.
 Often, a post-game review involves pointing out someone's individual mistakes.
 But everyone in the group understands that this is nothing personal!
 When one person makes a mistake, it is everyone at the table that learns from it.
 Lots of people in our group consider the post-game reviews to be even more fun than playing the game itself!

-People who are not interested in attending and participanting in post-game reviews has no place in our group.
+People who are not interested in attending and participating in post-game reviews has no place in our group.

 ### To Use Voice Chat